remetremet/Abuse-IP-blacklist/README.md

 Location
 ---
-All the servers is Czech Republic, Europe.
+All the servers is in the Czech Republic, Europe.

 Future
 ---
- - maybe spliting lists depending on reason of abuse
+ - maybe spliting lists based on reason of abuse

-Use it if like it.
+---

 ![license-image](https://img.shields.io/github/license/remetremet/Abuse-IP-blacklist?style=plastic)
 ![last-commit-image](https://img.shields.io/github/last-commit/remetremet/Abuse-IP-blacklist?style=plastic)
 ![repo-size-image](https://img.shields.io/github/repo-size/remetremet/Abuse-IP-blacklist?style=plastic)

+Use it if you like it